 Continue reading “Let’s Chat: 2 Years Blogging, 100 Blog Posts + Updates”

-It’s everyone’s favorite time of the year, Summer!
-Students are always excited for the long holiday, and are constantly on the hunt for fun activities and places to visit.
-This is the reason why this post exits.
+It’s Summertime!
+Everyone’s favorite time of the year, especially students.
+We are always excited for the long holiday and are constantly on the hunt for fun activities and places to visit.
+That is why this post exits.

 This one’s a good one, keep reading….